Fanchen-Kong/Study-Challenge/(Supplement) Semiconductor Physics/README.md

 This course is the supplement course of my project.

 The purpose of this course is to provide the essential foundations required to understand the operation of semiconductor devices.
+I first took series of fundamental courses (about 10hs/course) to gain a better understanding of the necessary physics picture of semiconductor devices.
+Then I took the full advanced course ***Solid State Circuit 1*** (16 weeks for 7-10 hours/week), from Purdue MSECE course, to encapsulate the whole course.

-I took the *Primer on Semiconductor Fundamentals*, taught by Prof. Mark Lundstrom, first in order to gain a framework for understanding the operation of semiconductor device.
+I took the *Primer on Semiconductor Fundamentals*, taught by Prof. Mark Lundstrom, in order to gain a framework for understanding the operation of semiconductor device.

 After that, I took the *Concise Solid State Physics*, taught by Prof. Yicong Ye.